 Just days before having a cancerous kidney removed in 2014, Angela received the devastating blow of being diagnosed with Progressive Multiple Sclerosis; she was 53.
 Angela originally came to the Centre after hearing about the benefits oxygen therapy could have for her severe fatigue, caused by MS. After her initial induction which included a tour of the Centre facilities, she decided that physiotherapy could also be beneficial to her.

-The HBO saturation routine of coming to Hewas Water has returned welcome stability to yet another life turned on its head by MS. HBO has made a difference; increasing stamina, delaying the onset of fatigue and reducing some of the unkind symptoms of bladder and bowel, as well as making me feel chirpier overall.
-I now come in once a week for a top-up of HBO, which seems to be enough, followed by a session of physiotherapy in the gym.
+"Oxygen therapy as made such a difference it has increased my stamina, delayed the onset of fatigue and reduced some of the unkind symptoms of bladder and bowel, I now come in once a week for a top-up of oxygen followed by a session of physiotherapy in the gym.